Speiger/Primitive-Collections/README.md

 ## Current Level of Stability
 Since this is a relatively new Library, stability was not perfect and some areas are not perfect yet.
-Thanks to [ben-manes](https://github.com/ben-manes) we now have Roughly 16000 test covering Maps/Sets/Lists.
+Thanks to [ben-manes](https://github.com/ben-manes) we now have Roughly 160k unit test covering Maps/Sets/Lists.
 These tests cover Javas Collection API completely and ensuring a Stable implementation.
 These freshly added tests allowed me to squash thousands of issues according to Googles Test Library (Guava-Tests).
 These will be expanded on as time goes on.

-One know aspect of Instability is SubSets and SubMaps.
-They require full rewrites to be fully stable.
-So it is not advised to use them until these issues are addressed.
-PriorityQueues are tested separately and ensure basic functionality though GuavaTests are planned.
-They just require a custom test implementation.

-As a summary: Stability is good/excellent, unless you need SubSets/SubMaps

 ## Specialized Functions
 New Specialized functions that were added to increase performance or reduce allocations or Quality Of life.